fmatthew5876/stdcxx-align/proposal/draft.md

 * Simd loops
 * Simd aligned loads and stores
 * Marshaling data for device drivers
-* Formatting data for GPU buffers in Graphics API's like OpenGL
+* Formatting data for GPU buffers in Graphics API's such as OpenGL

 Usage Examples
 ----------------